azkhadiev/azkhadiev.github.io/_pages/about.md

 What fascinates me most is when a pattern in the data reveals something unexpected: a phase transition, a new correlation, or an underlying order that had previously gone unnoticed.
 I enjoy designing experiments that allow us to observe materials as they evolve, not as static structures, but as dynamic systems in motion.
 I like the way X-rays can make the invisible visible.

 I also take great satisfaction in supporting users throughout their experiments.
 Seeing their excitement when something finally works feels like a shared discovery.
 It’s one of the most rewarding aspects of my work.

+I’m always happy to connect with researchers who are curious about pushing the limits of what we can see with X-rays — whether through new experimental ideas, beamtime proposals, or long-term collaborations.
+If you're working on something that might benefit from in situ, anomalous or sub-micron X-ray methods, feel free to reach out.
+Let's explore what we can discover together.